MD-CWI/afivo-streamer/documentation/installation.md

 # Requirements {#requirements}

-* A UNIX-like operating system such as GNU/Linux, or alternative the Windows subsystem for linux (see @ref wsl-installation)
+* A UNIX-like operating system such as GNU/Linux, or the Windows subsystem for linux (see @ref wsl-installation)
 * A recent Fortran compiler such as `gfortran`, which supports Fortran 2008
 * A recent C compiler such as `gcc` to compile the included libraries
 * `git` to download and update the source code